-- Law N° 20,453, which sets forth the network neutrality principle.
-For more information, please see question 32. - Law N° 20,471, which establishes the number portability right for the users of mobile telephone services as well as for the users of fixed telephone lines.
-For more information, please see question 12. - Law N° 20,478, which regulates the recovery and continuity of telecommunications infrastructure that collapsed due to the earthquake which took place in Chile on February, 2010. - Law N° 20,476, which gradually eliminates the national long distance in Chile.
+- Law No. 20,453, which sets forth the network neutrality principle.
+For more information, please see question 32. - Law No. 20,471, which establishes the number portability right for the users of mobile telephone services as well as for the users of fixed telephone lines.
+For more information, please see question 12. - Law No. 20,478, which regulates the recovery and continuity of telecommunications infrastructure that collapsed due to the earthquake which took place in Chile in February 2010 and also modifies the concept of ITS, including in the same concept those concessionaries who only provide physical infrastructure for tele ecommunications services (infrastructure supplier companies). - Law No. 20,476, which gradually eliminates long-distance charges within Chile.